Skip to content

 Q: How do I use ait with Claude Code?

 A: Run ait init in your repo. ait detects Claude Code on $PATH and merges hooks into .claude/settings.json automatically.
 Then keep using claude as you already do; each session is wrapped in an isolated worktree, and the attempt is recorded in .ait/.
-Inspect with ait attempt show <id> and promote with ait attempt promote <id> --to main.
+Inspect with ait attempt show <id> and apply with ait apply <id> --mode current.
 See the Claude Code integration page.

 Q: How do I run multiple AI agents in parallel without conflicts?

 A: Each ait attempt provisions its own Git worktree.
 You can run Claude Code, Codex CLI, Aider, Gemini CLI, and Cursor at the same time on the same repo and they will not stomp each other.
-Compare attempts with ait attempt list, then ait attempt promote the one you trust.
-Failed attempts stay isolated; ait attempt discard <id> removes them.
+Compare attempts with ait attempt list, then ait apply the one you trust.
+Failed attempts stay isolated; ait recover <id> or ait attempt discard <id> removes them.

 Q: How can I see exactly which prompt produced a Git commit?

 A: ait attempt show <attempt-id> returns the full record: intent, prompt text, context files used, agent name, exit status, edited files, and the commit SHAs the attempt produced.
-You can also query in reverse — ait attempt list --files src/auth.py shows every attempt that touched a given file, with the prompt that drove it.
+You can also query in reverse — ait query --on attempt 'files_touched~"src/auth.py"' shows attempts that touched a given file.
 See the command reference.

 Q: Does ait send my code or prompts to a SaaS?